T

 neighborhood

-Explore Montreal's vast network of underground pedestrian walkways, connecting shopping malls, metro stations, hotels, and entertainment venues.
-It's a unique urban feature, especially useful during colder months.
+Explore Montreal's vast subterranean network connecting shopping malls, metro stations, hotels, and office buildings.
+It's a unique urban feature, especially useful during inclement weather, offering a different perspective of the city.

 ~120 min